Windows Audio Troubleshooter – Fix Audio Problems in Windows 11

 Common Audio Problems the Troubleshooter Can Fix

-The Windows audio troubleshooter in Windows 11 can resolve numerous audio-related issues.
-It can detect and re-enable disabled audio devices that may have been turned off accidentally or by system updates.
-The tool automatically corrects incorrect default audio device settings that cause sound to play through the wrong output.
-It identifies and attempts to repair corrupted or outdated audio drivers by reinstalling or updating them.
-The troubleshooter also restarts essential audio services like Windows Audio and Windows Audio Endpoint Builder if they have stopped running.
-Additionally, it can detect hardware connection problems and guide you through reconnecting audio devices properly.
+Furthermore, it identifies and repairs corrupted or outdated audio drivers by reinstalling or updating them as needed.
+The troubleshooter also restarts essential audio services like Windows Audio and Windows Audio Endpoint Builder if they stop running.
+Finally, it detects hardware connection problems and guides you through reconnecting audio devices properly.

 Advanced Audio Troubleshooting Steps